lucie-pl/lucie-pl/README.md

 - 👋 Hi, I’m Lucie !
- - 🌱 I’m new to coding.
-I'm actually starting a bootcamp in web development, and I'm excited about it ! 🤓
+ - 🌱 I’m new to coding, I'm actually starting a bootcamp in web development, and I'm excited about it ! 🤓

 <!---
 lucie-pl/lucie-pl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.